 You don’t need much to be a property manager.
 In a lot of states, you don’t need anything to become a property manager.

 In most states though, you do need a real estate license and to be registered with a brokerage in order to manage a property.
 Getting a real estate license can be difficult, but it opens up a lot more options than just managing the property.

-The two main things that are needed are a real estate license and the connections to property owners.
+The two main things that are needed are a real estate license and connections to property owners.
 Once you have those two things you are ready to get started.
-The great thing about being a real estate agent and the property manager is that those things come rather easily.
+The great thing about being a real estate agent and a property manager is that those things come rather easily.

 What Being a Property Manager Entails

 A property manager has a lot of potential duties, but sometimes they are only put in charge of a few of those duties.
 Here are some of their duties and a breakdown of what each one means.

 Rent is one of the biggest concerns that renters have, and having a property manager take care of this can make life a lot easier.
 Depending on how experienced the property manager is, the owner could save this task for themselves or pass it on to the manager.